 Risk-significant SCs with engineering evaluations that accepted the use of degraded or non-conforming components.

-RISC-3 SCs (for licensees that implement 10 CFR 50.69).
+Risk-Informed Safety Class (RISC)-3 SCs (for licensees that implement 10 CFR 50.69).

-Non-safety-related SCs within the scope of 10 CFR 50.65 or.
+Nonsafetyrelated SCs within the scope of 10 CFR 50.65 or 10 CFR 54.

 Considerations for sample selection should prioritize risk-significant SCs within scope of the maintenance rule, RISC-1 and RISC-2 SCs (for licensees that implement 10 CFR 50.69), and long-lived passive SSCs identified during, or after, the license renewal process.
 RISC-3 SCs may be considered for sample selection; however, given the low safety significant function, inspector judgement should be exercised in order to ensure that oversight activities are not overly focused on RISC-3 SCs.
 Issues associated with RISC-3 SCs, such as programmatic and common cause issues, have the potential to undermine the categorization process and its results.